I spent 3 weeks of quarantine trying to learn something new. Here’s what happened

 Having dropped the architectural sketch class for being too advanced for me, I searched for a drawing course closer to my Denny’s place mat artist skill level.

-I found it on Skillshare: Basic Skills/Getting Started with Drawing.
+I found it on Skillshare, in a class called Getting Started with Drawing.

-Instructor Brent Eviston gives me hope right away, describing drawing ability as a learnable skill rather than an innate gift.
+Instructor Brent Eviston gives me hope right away, describing illustration as a learnable skill rather than an innate gift.
 “If you can learn to read or write, you can learn to draw,” he says.

 It’s just the kind of dynamism I need right now.

-Just as with Ramsay’s class, there’s an emphasis on fundamentals.
-Each lesson comes with a simple assignment, and the early ones involve practice.
+As with Ramsay’s class, there’s an emphasis on fundamentals.
+Each lesson comes with a simple assignment, and some practice.

 Lots of practice.